cjayinternational/asciidoc-localization/README.md

 # Asciidoc localization
 Localization resources for Asciidoc

-This repository includes source Asciidoc files (English) and their dummy translations (Spanish), the translated Asciidoc files converted to HTML, a parser (memoQ), XLIFF files (memoQ) and a TMX.
+This repository includes the following resources:
+- English Asciidoc files
+- machine translations into Spanish
+- HTML conversion of the translated Asciidoc files
+- parser (memoQ)
+- XLIFF files (memoQ)
+- TMX

-NOTE: The parser is created based on the source Asciidoc files included in this repository.
-When using it to translate other Asciidoc files, it might need to be modified.

-The parser is able to deal with a couple of delicate things in Asciidoc such as:
+The parser for memoQ is regex-based.
+It has been created based on the English Asciidoc files included in this repository.
+When using it to translate another set of Asciidoc files, it might need to be modified.
+The parser deals with many delicate things in Asciidoc such as:
 - alt text in images
 - comments
+- footnotes, hyperlinks
 - formatting
-- hyperlinks, footnotes
 - paragraph delimiters
 - xrefs

-In order to make everything work properly, authors of Asciidoc files need to:
+Note that it is very important to write Asciidoc files with localization in mind.
+These are a couple of things that technical writers should do to ensure a clean import of the Asciidoc files into memoQ using the provided parser:
 - avoid multi-line comments
 - avoid obsolete newlines
 - start every file with a title